fauxtix/PropertyManagerFL/README.md

 # PropertyManagerFL

+(For the Portuguese version of this README file, please read README-PT).

 Application designed to assist landlords in managing their properties and rentals.
 With a user-friendly interface and a range of helpful features, PropertManagerFL (PMFL) serves as a centralized platform for landlords, to streamline their property management tasks.

 # Key Features